keertan-copart/swagger_ui_documenter/README.md

                         "type" => "string"
                        }

-                      # if the return type has a specific schema (say, lot_schema)that you want to define, then
+                      # if the return type has a specific schema(say, Lot_schema) that you want to define, then

                       "$ref"=> "#/definitions/Lot_schema" # custom schemas should start with a capitalized letter